dnutiu/bme680-homekit/Readme.md

 Prometheus is a system for monitoring and alerting.
 To install it run `prometheus./install.sh`.

 Prometheus server will listen on port `:9090`

+### Grafana

+Grafana can be used to create dashboard and visualise prometheus metrics.
+To install it run `grafana/install.sh`

+Grafana is accessible on port `:80`.